Wypyn/Test-lab/README.md

 # Test-lab
-Test laboratory for "Coursera" learning course
+Test laboratory for "Coursera" learning course.
+Testing some changes.